dmartzol/hmm/README.md

 ## Description

+Fictional project to manage memberships for Makerspaces/Hackerspaces.
+This is a Work In Progress project combining a backend writen in Golang and a frotend using React.
+The goal is to include only functionality, contents are not provided in this project.

 ## Features

+* React dashboard for easy use
-* PostgreSQL
+* PostgreSQL performant database
-* Sessions, cookies, permissions
+* Management of Sessions, cookies, permissions, email authentication, accounts, ...
-* Management of Hackerspace equipment authorizations
+* Management of Hackerspace equipment and equipment authorizations
 * Dependency Injection to mock database and create unit tests